arnavkamdar/cse15l-lab-reports/cs-lab-report-3.md

 fisheries on Hispaniola (Haiti), Cuba, and elsewhere in the Caribbean.
 ```

 As evidenced by the code, the command found the string "As for" and returned all characters between "As for" and ".".
+This is more evident on git bash, where the actual result would have a different font color.

 ### Example 2: Using `grep "string1.*string2` to find sentences containing "Lucayans" in the file Bahamas-History.txt.